noliw/Pawnder/README.md

 ## Notes

 I enjoyed working on this project and learned a lot about using ConstraintLayouts to create responsive layouts.
 One challenge I faced was figuring out how to create custom shape drawables for the buttons.
-I was able to find a helpful tutorial online that walked me through the process.
+After many hours I was able to finish thanks to alot of googling.

 ## License